“It’s appropriate that I should have come in on the wings of a blizzard. I’ve been blowing up a storm ever since.” Charlie Bickford

 After healing from his wounds, the external and internal ones, Charles Bickford completed dozens of films, including The Farmer’s Daughter, Johnny Belinda, Of Mice and Men, A Star is Born, The Big Country, This Day and Age, River’s End, and Not As a Stranger, and secured his place in the Classic Hollywood canon over many decades as a hard-working and respected character actor.
 Directors and audiences alike loved his glowering look, manly frame and gruff, powerful voice.

-Bickford would be nominated for three Academy Awards for supporting roles, including for the much-loved The Song of Bernadette (1943).
+Bickford was nominated for three Academy Awards for supporting roles, including for the much-loved The Song of Bernadette (1943).
 Interestingly, his female co-stars nominated in their category won every time.

 After a long successful career and having made millions in shrewd real estate investments, Charles Bickford died in Los Angeles in 1967 of a blood infection at the age of 76 – days after filming an episode of The Virginian.
 His wife Beatrice died the same year.
 They had a son, Rex, and a daughter, Doris.